 2 usually guided by a well-founded theoretical framework.
 For instance, q can be a stochastic differential equation describing the

-3 dynamics of single neurons in the brain, or a step-by-step biological algorithm dictating the rate of gene expression in certain
+3 dynamics of single neurons in the brain, or a step-by-step biological algorithm controlling the rate of gene expression in certain

 4 cells.
 Thus, it is only within the context of a theory that a meaningful interpretation in terms of some mechanism can be